Measurements - Length

 Please note: Entering 0 will give an Adjusted Total of 0

-Supported References
+Unit of Measure and Supported References

+Groundplan uses simple Excel-type Formula to calculate Parts and Labour.
 The Formula follows the PMDAS Rule: Parentheses (brackets) first followed by multiplication, division, addition, then subtraction.
 Calculations are prioritised within the brackets.
 More detailed information about Formulas with examples are provided in our article Using Formulas in Groundplan.

 Frequently Asked Questions